Environment Health service standards

 Statutory nuisances include:

-- We deal proportionately with breaches of the law as set out in our Environmental health enforcement policy (PDF 97KB)
+We deal proportionately with breaches of the law, as set out in our Environmental Health enforcement policy.

 Working with businesses and others we regulate